Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Introduction

-The main goal of this work was to design an automated driving system that can operate efficiently in real-time lane-keeping and car-following scenarios.
+The main goal of this work was to design a computationally efficient automated driving system for real-time lane-keeping and car-following.
 The contributions of this paper are as follows: \begin{enumerate} \item The proposed MTDNN scheme can execute simultaneous driving perception tasks at a speed of 40 FPS.
 The main difference between this scheme and previous MTDNN schemes is that the post-processing methods provide crucial parameters (lateral offset, road curvature, and heading angle) that improve local vehicular navigation. \item The VPC-CILQR controller comprising the VPC algorithm and lateral CILQR solver is proposed to improve driverless vehicle path tracking.
 The method has a low online computational burden and can respond to steering commands in accordance with the concept of look-ahead distance. \item We propose a vision-based framework comprising the aforementioned MTDNN scheme and CILQR-based controllers for operating an autonomous vehicle; the effectiveness of the proposed framework was demonstrated in challenging simulation environments without maps. \end{enumerate}

+The remainder of this paper is organized as follows: the research methodology is presented in Section II, the experimental setup is described in Section III, and the results are presented and discussed in Section IV.
+Section V concludes this paper.